microsoft/BikeSharing360_SingleContainer/README.md

 #BikeSharing360

-During our Visual Studio 2017 Launch event this year, Scott Hanselman presented our Dockder Tooling experiences.
+During our Visual Studio 2017 Launch event this year, Scott Hanselman presented our Docker Tooling experiences.

 This year, we built the technology stack for a fictional company named BikeSharing360, which allows users to rent bikes from one location to another.